Complete Financial Questionnaire

 Dual Life Insurance also insures two people but a claim can be paid on both deaths.
 If one person dies, the policy continues in the name of the survivor.

 When it comes to Dual or Joint Life Insurance, I always recommend Dual.
-It just makes sense.

 How much does Dual Life Insurance cost?